DBB(LOCAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: MEDICAL EXAMINATIONS AND COMMUNICABLE DISEASES

 Poses a direct threat to the health or safety of the employee or others.
 A communicable or other infectious disease may constitute a direct threat.

-The District may designate the physician to perform the examination.
-If the District designates the physician, the District shall pay the cost of the examination.
-The District may place the employee on paid administrative leave while awaiting results of the examination and evaluating the results.
+The ESC may designate the physician to perform the examination.
+If the ESC designates the physician, the ESC shall pay the cost of the examination.

-Based on the results of the examination, the Superintendent or designee shall determine whether the employee has an impairment.
-If so, the Superintendent or designee shall determine whether the impairment interferes with the employee's ability to perform essential job functions or poses a direct threat.
-If not, the employee shall be returned to his or her job position.
+Based on the results of the examination, the Executive Director or designee shall determine whether the employee has an impairment.
+If so, the Executive Director or designee shall determine whether the impairment interferes with the employee's ability to perform essential job functions or poses a direct threat.
+If not, the employee shall be returned to his or her position.

 [See DAA for information on disabilities and reasonable accommodation]